-Another way is to cut the plastic and net off the top half of the bale, load the bale, pull out the forks, then remove the half of the plastic and net which is the now on the top.
-Cut above the half way point of the bale otherwise if may fall apart before loading on the tray.
+Another way is to cut the plastic and net off the top half of the bales.
+Load the bales then remove the half of the plastic and net which is the now on the top.
+Leave just over half the plastic on the bale otherwise it may fall apart when flipping over.

 When loading a bale, flip it right over in one movement.
-If you stop the bale at its full height, the second ram may not have enough power to flip the bale over and you will have to go down and then back up.
-Load the bales with a tractor flow of around 50 litres.
-With this flow rate you hold the hydraulic lever fully open until the bale is either in the cradle or 400m above the cradle.
-This saves the problem of the second arm not tipping over at the highest point.

-Once the bale is above the cradle you will not be able to lift if up again so with the first few bales try different heights to get the net off until you find the best position for you.
-The heaviest bale we have loaded weighed 1,300kg so there is heaps of power in the ram.
+If you stop the bale at its full height the second ram may not have enough power to flip the bale over and you will have to go down again and then up.
+Load the bales with the tractor running, using as few revs as possible.
+With a slow flow you will have more control.
+Once the bale is above the cradle you will not be able to lift it up again so with the first few bales try different heights to get the net off until you find the best position for you.
+The heaviest bale we have loaded weighed 1,300kg so there is a lot of power in the ram.

 To get the forks out of the bale, reverse the oil flow and the main ram will lower down while the smaller ram will go into a float action.
 Once the main ram fully retracts, the smaller ram will then rotate the forks until they are down to the load position again.
+If the forks do come back to the flat position there may not be enough grease in the pivot pin.